Last reviewed 25 September 2020

 “Furlough” generally means a temporary leave of absence from work.
 In short, a furloughed employee is someone who, rather than being dismissed for redundancy by you, or being put on lay off, is kept on the payroll during a period where you cannot offer work for them.
 For example, if your business has experienced business downturn, or has had to temporarily close, you can furlough employees as a way of retaining them until business can return to normal.

-Under the Job Retention Scheme, staff placed on furlough by following the correct procedure will have 80% of their wages covered by the Government, up to a maximum of £2500 per employee.
+Under the Job Retention Scheme, staff placed on furlough by following the correct procedure will have 80% of their wages guaranteed, up to a maximum of £2500 per employee per month.
 This means that you can continue to pay them while they are furloughed, and 80% of the cost will be covered through a Government grant.
 Wages can be claimed from the period starting 1 March 2020 until the end of October.
-On 12 May 2020, an extension to the end of October was confirmed.
-From August, the Scheme is likely to run slightly differently to allow the sharing of wage costs between the employer and the Government where employees are brought back to work on a part-time basis.
-Further details are expected at the end of May.

 When to use the Job Retention Scheme